-The Eagles arouse more mixed feelings in me than any other band I can think of.
-Emerging in the early 1970s, initially as Linda Ronstadt’s backing band for her album Silk Purse, the Californian-based band were massively successfully, with a string of chart topping singles and albums; in particular their first Greatest Hits record is one of the highest selling albums of all time.
+The Eagles emerged from California in the early 1970s, initially as Linda Ronstadt’s backing band for her album Silk Purse.
+They were massively successfully, with a string of chart-topping singles and albums.
+In particular, their Greatest Hits (1971-1975) is one of the highest-selling albums of all time.

-– excellent supporting parts – Don Felder and Joe Walsh are excellent guitarists, and Randy Meisner and Timothy B. Schmitt are strong bassists and vocalists.
+The Eagles had a deep talent pool – the leaders were the Don Henley, whose sandpaper voice graced most of their hits, and Glenn Frey, who wrote sturdy tunes and was a capable multi-instrumentalist.
+The pair sang together beautifully, and the group’s harmonies are often beautiful.
+The group had a strong cast of supporting players; Don Felder and Joe Walsh are excellent guitarists, and Randy Meisner and Timothy B. Schmitt are strong bassists and vocalists.
 Early member Bernie Leadon could play country licks on anything with strings.

 Eagles Albums Ranked From Worst To Best

-The Eagles had run out of steam by their last 1970s album, and The Long Run has filler like ‘The Disco Strangler’ and ‘The Greeks Don’t Want No Freaks’.
-It also sounds bland, with the last vestiges of their country sound gone.
-The Long Run does contain one of the band’s very best songs – new bassist Timothy B. Schmitt sweetly croons his way through the R&B flavoured ‘I Can’t Tell You Why’, while Frey contributes some melodic guitar solos.
+The Eagles had run out of steam by their last 1970s album, and The Long Run contains wretched filler like ‘The Disco Strangler’ and ‘The Greeks Don’t Want No Freaks’.
+The Long Run starts solidly with the Henley-fronted title track before new bassist Timothy B. Schmitt sweetly croons his way through the R&B flavoured ‘I Can’t Tell You Why’, and Joe Walsh

-The Eagles were mega-stars by 1975, and some of Henley’s lyrics were beginning to wrestle with questions of fame.
+The Eagles were mega-stars by 1975, and Henley’s lyrics began to wrestle with questions of fame and decadence.
 The band take on disco on the excellent title track, while Leadon’s instrumental ‘Journey of the Sorcerer’ was later used as the theme music for The Hitchhikers Guide To The Galaxy.
-But while most of the individual songs are strong, the album gets bogged down in slow tempos and long running times after the first couple of tracks – the singles ‘Lyin’ Eyes’ and Meisner’s showpiece ‘Take It To The Limit’ are among the offenders.
+But while most of the individual songs are strong, the album gets bogged down in slow tempos and long tracks after the first couple of songs – the singles ‘Lyin’ Eyes’ and Meisner’s showpiece ‘Take It To The Limit’ are among the offenders.

 How do you feel about the Eagles?
 Do you like them enough to have a favourite Eagles album?